aishabaitemirovaothman/capstone_project/README.md

-# Sentiment Analysis of comments on social media
+# Sentiment Analysis Of Comments On Social Media